Tree-of-Heaven. Photo courtesy of Washington State Noxious Weed Control Board)

 The spotted lanternfly is about one inch long, with black spots on light brown or gray wings and a distinct red and black pattern on its hind wings.

-To learn more about tree-of-heaven and spotted lanternfly, including the risk the spotted lanternfly poses to Washington and how you can help make sure this invasive pest doesn’t find a new home in our state, join this free webinar on Monday, November 1, from 10 – 12:30 pm.
+To learn more about tree-of-heaven and spotted lanternfly, including the risk the spotted lanternfly poses to Washington and how you can help make sure this invasive pest doesn’t find a new home in our state, join a free webinar on Monday, November 1, from 10 – 12:30 pm.

 You can also read the recent news release from the Washington Invasive Species Council.